 This goes back to fundamentals, but FinTech providers have to emphasize strong passwords.
 Ultimately they can do this by:

-- Require strong passwords for accounts.
+- Requiring strong passwords for accounts.
 The same chart above shows just how effective a good password can be.

 - Limiting password entries: hackers cannot brute force accounts if they are limited to 5 attempts before temporary blocks and account verification questions are put in place.
 This must be a unified limit, though, across IP addresses so hackers can’t use botnet attacks to bypass IP restrictions.

 - Enforcing 3-6 month password changes.
-The longer a password is in use, the likelier it has been exposed somewhere, especially if they recycle passwords.
+The longer a password is in use, the likelier it has been exposed somewhere, especially if it’s a recycle password.

 We all use biometrics – either facial scan or fingerprint ID – to unlock our phones, and they are a very secure way to protect accounts.
 With tools like Apple Pay, for example, you can use your face or even voice to authorize payments.

-It’s important to note that biometrics or any single security measure by itself is bullet-proof.
+It’s important to note that biometrics or any single security measure by itself isn’t bullet-proof.
 But used in combination with another, they can greatly diminish the risk of attacks.
+We’re even seeing this method in secure payment solutions with technologies like 3D secure for Visa and Mastercard, which brings this heightened security to merchant transactions.

 This is really where things are headed.
-Strong passwords, 2FA and other security tools like VPNs are a step in the right direction.
+Strong passwords, 2FA and other financial security services like VPNs are a step in the right direction.
 But we’ve reached the innovation moment in FinTech where it’s time for better KYC technologies to be put into place.

-This, along with AI-powered solutions, cloud-based API technology and emerging digital identification technologies, will be the real game-changers for growing trust and security in the ecosystem.
+This, along with AI-powered solutions, cloud-based API technology and emerging digital identification technologies, will be the real game-changer for growing trust and security in the FinTech ecosystem.
 In addition to blockchain, centralized anti-fraud monitoring is another tool that’s rising in importance.

-These systems know where users’ most frequent sign-in locations, track previously completed transaction information, check security settings, and general information about the purchase.
+These systems know users’ most frequent sign-in locations, track previously completed transaction information, check security settings and general information about the purchase.
 Based on this information, the system dynamically decides which barriers and checks are needed to complete the transaction.

 For example, if you try to make a purchase on the same website for the third time in a day, then the site can request from you a one-time password sent to your telephone number.
 Another example could be to ensure you’re aware of a recurring charge by sending an occasional message to confirm these transactions legitimately come from the consumer.

-The impact of the EU Payment Services Directive
+Secure payments & the impact of the EU Payment Services Directive 2

 While regulations often trundle along at a snail’s pace, we’ve finally seen some process with the coming into effect of the Payment Services Directive 2 (PSD2) and providers better take notice!
 The sequel is even better than the original.
 PSD2 takes a tougher stance on protecting customers while creating a more integrated and streamlined European payments market.

 Central to this is the Strong Customer Authentication requirement that aims to reduce fraud by making online payments more secure.
-In short, to accept payments and meet requirements, providers must build additional authentication into their checkout process.
-Likewise, they must customers must provide identity verification through two of the three methods seen below:
+In short, to accept payments and meet FinTech security requirements, providers must build additional authentication into their checkout process.
+Likewise, customers must provide identity verification through two of the three methods seen below:

 - Something the customer knows like a password or PIN